 Wash the glass with warm water and Dawn® dish soap.
 If the spot comes off, it’s probably caused by the minerals in hard water where you live.
 When hard water forms into droplets during your dishwasher's drying stage, it evaporates on your dishes and leaves behind the minerals as spots.

 A premium rinse aid will prevent hard water spotting.
-The sheeting action of Cascade Platinum Power Dry Rinse Aid helps keep water from clinging to your dishes so the drops don't hang around and leave deposits.
+The sheeting action of Cascade Platinum Power Dry Rinse Aid helps keep water from clinging to your dishes so the drops don't hang around and leave residue.
 Your glasses come out cleaner and dry faster with a shine virtually free of spots and streaks.

 We hope that gives you some real clarity on fixing the problem of spotty glasses.
 And if you want to see solutions for a menagerie of other dish issues, take a look at our helpful dishwashing guide.

 Tips for Washing Glassware in Dishwasher

 Looking for tips on how to wash glassware and remove water spots?
 Get solutions to dish issues and other tips for using the dishwasher from Cascade.

 How to Know If A Dish is Dishwasher Safe

 Unsure of what you can put into your dishwasher?
 Not sure if it's dishwasher safe?
 Follow these guidelines before loading your dishwasher with your kitchen items.